elijahjproffitt/exampleapplications-python-datapipeline/readme.md

 - Create 'stocks' db schema from terminal (tables, stored procedures, etc...
 Raw SQL embedded in .py files)
 - Create python virtual environment for project
 - The app.py is a pipeline that:
-    - Retrieves stock data from web apis
+    - Retrieves stock data from web apis (1 implemented, but could be scaled to more)
     - Cleans api responses
     - Writes api responses to 'stocks' db tables